 Safe and comfortable

-• Make the bedroom closest to the toilet his/her bedroom
+- Arrange for the bedroom to be the closest room to the toilet

 Build good habits